Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Sample and Method

 In this study, we only focus on objects matched with a single counterpart to reliably characterize the nature of the host galaxy emitting \Lya photons.
-Multiple objects are excluded from this sample because there is a considerable uncertainty in the SED fitting depending on which components are selected as the NB counterparts.
+Multiple objects, including clumpy galaxies, are excluded from this sample because there is a considerable uncertainty in the SED fitting depending on which components are selected as the NB counterparts.
+Furthermore, even in clumpy galaxies, there would be significant ambiguity when distributing the NB flux of a single object among multiple counterparts.
 For the 185 LAEs matched with a single counterpart, to ensure the reliability of the SED fitting performed in Section~\ref{SED_fitting}, we restrict our sample to LAEs detected above the $2\sigma$ limit in at least eight bands.
+All of our samples have been confirmed to have detections with $>3\sigma$ significance in five or more bands.
 In addition, to ensure a reliable estimation of the UV $\beta$ slope, sources detected in fewer than two bands within the UV wavelength range ($1500 \mathchar`- 3000$~\AA) are also excluded from the sample.
 We exclude AGNs, as they are thought to have a different origin for \Lya photons.
 To remove AGNs, as done by \citet{Iani+24}, we employ two approaches: (1) cross-matching with X-ray and radio catalogues and (2) imposing an upper limit on \Lya luminosity.
 In the first approach, we use publicly available X-ray and radio catalogues.
 For PRIMER COSMOS, we use the X-ray point source catalogues from the Chandra Observatory \citep{chandra-cosmos} and XMM-Newton \citep{XMM-cosmos}, and the $3 \mathrm{GHz}$ (10 cm) radio source catalogue from the Very Large Array (VLA) \citep{VLA-cosmos}.
 Similarly, for PRIMER UDS, we use the X-ray point source catalogues from Chandra \citep{chandra-uds} and XMM-Newton \citep{XMM-uds}, and the $1.4 \mathrm{GHz}$ radio source catalogue from the VLA \citep{VLA-uds}.
 As a result, we exclude one object at $z\sim2.2$ in PRIMER-COSMOS.
 In the second approach, we exclude objects with $L_{\mathrm{Ly\alpha}}$ greater than $10^{43} \, \mathrm{erg\,s^{-1}}$, where the nature of LAEs shifts from being dominated by star formation to being AGN-dominated ($\sim60\%$ at $L_{\mathrm{Ly\alpha}}>10^{43}\, \mathrm{erg\,s^{-1}}$, \citealt{Sobral+18b}).
+While this luminosity threshold may also exclude high-mass SFGs with high \Lya luminosities without AGNs, distinguishing them from genuine AGNs based solely on photometry data is challenging.
+Therefore, we uniformly applied this cut.
 Through this approach, five LAEs at $z=3.33$, four at $z=4.90$, three at $z=5.72$, and one at $z=6.58$ are excluded.
 The method for calculating $L_{\mathrm{Ly\alpha}}$ is described in Section~\ref{sec:Lya_escape}.
 Finally, we conduct a visual inspection to exclude objects significantly affected by cosmic rays or nearby bright stars, or that appear as multiple objects in other wavelength images.
 Finally, a total of 127 LAEs are selected.